BryanSchuetz/dai/_experts/john-deriggi.md

 John DeRiggi is a spatial products developer with 10 years of experience in software and data engineering.
 John learned Java in college and started his career developing Java-based web applications, which were used to help analysts make sense of massive data sets.
 After working as a consultant and research programmer for Booz Allen and the RAND Corporation in Washington, D.C., John moved to Rwanda for a year, where he taught programing and developed components for an open source medical record system for Partners in Health.

 His work with GIS includes building a system to share climate data at the World Bank to support the 2012 Apps for Climate contest, which was later added to the Bank's portfolio of open data products.
-John currently develops data-driven analytical and visualization tools for DAI's Energy and Resources Group, including building out their local supply chain modeling and forecasting software.
+John currently develops data-driven analytical and visualization tools for DAI's Sustainable Business Group, including building out their local supply chain modeling and forecasting software.

 * B.S., computer science, University of Colorado